pndiku/botfront/botfront/docs/guide/README.md

 ![](../images/intents_sample.png)

 We said that intents carry the meaning of a sentence.
-How does a program understand meaning?
+How does a program understand the meaning?
 Let's just say there's a way to express the meaning of words with numbers (or vectors).
-The long explanation is [here](https://mrbot.ai/blog/natural-language-processing/understanding-intent-classification/) if your interested, but the essential idea is that vectors can be compared (a distance can be calculated), and that a small distance indicates the words have a similar meaning.
+The long explanation is [here](https://mrbot.ai/blog/natural-language-processing/understanding-intent-classification/) if you're interested, but the essential idea is that vectors can be compared (a distance can be calculated), and that a small distance indicates the words have a similar meaning.

 In Rasa, the **_Spacy_** pipeline comes with ready to use _pretrained_ vectors, while the **_Tensorflow_** pipeline will train its own vectors on your dataset.
 The latter implies that you will need more examples, but your reward is that it will be more accurate on your custom or domain vocabulary, and more resilient to spelling mistakes.